bodby/noots/README.md

 NixOS configuration files for my desktop, laptop, and home server.

-There are a lot of files currently missing, especially my `.config` files and a `flake.lock`.
-Plus, I don't have a laptop or my home server fully setup yet.
+I don't have a home server that doesn't have a locked BIOS, so that isn't here right now (do not sue pls).

 ## Features